phoerious/rs-backup-suite/README.md

 and restart the SSH server using the configuration utility from the web interace.
 If you are using the `synoservicectl` utility from the command line instead, make sure you are actually starting the correct SSH server from `/usr/sbin` and not from `/opt/sbin` (although that works as well, but would have a different configuration file).

 If you want to run your backups in a chroot environment please note that `/etc/fstab` will be reset to its defaults when rebooting the disk station.
 To avoid configuration loss, no mount directives are added to `/etc/fstab`  by the install script.
-Instead the following entries are added to `/etc/rc` (which won't be overwritten upon reboot):
+Instead the following entries are added to `/usr/local/etc/rc.d/10-rs-backup-suite.sh` (which won't be overwritten upon reboot or when performing an upgrade).

-    # BEGIN: rs-backup-suite
     #mount -o bind            /bin                        /var/services/homes/bin
     #mount -o remount,ro,bind /var/services/homes/bin
     #mount -o bind            /lib                        /var/services/homes/lib